sirguilhermeoliveira/tgl-adonis/README.md

 #Functional Requirements

      RF01.
-Send email to new users, password recovery and new bets (mailtrap)
+Microservice with Kafka and express in email to new users, password recovery and new bets (mailtrap)

      RF02.
 Login with JWT